abhinf104/blogmanagement/README.md

 CLOUDINARY_API_KEY=your_api_key
 CLOUDINARY_API_SECRET=your_api_secret

-Create a .env file in the frontend directory with:
+Create a .env file in the client directory with:

 ```bash
 VITE_API_URL=http://localhost:3000